-How many times have you heard that car insurance costs more for men than women?
-It’s a well-spread that insurance companies view women as safer drivers, and therefore, give them a break when it comes to car insurance rates.
+How often have you heard that car insurance costs more men than women?
+It’s well-spread that insurance companies view women as safer drivers and give them a break when it comes to car insurance rates.

 So, who’s right?
 Does car insurance cost more for women or men?

 Which gender’s average car insurance costs are higher?